 Ethics approval and consent to participate: an ethical clearance was obtained from the institutional ethics committee of VMMC and Safdarjung Hospital, New Delhi vide serial number- S. No. IEC/VMMC/SJH/Thesis/9/2022/CC-14 dated 6.10.2022

-Patient consent for publication: written informed consent has been taken from all patients for participation in the study, endobronchial procedure as well as for publication of the data.
+Informed consent: written informed consent has been taken from all patients for participation in the study, and endobronchial procedure as well as for publication of the data.